WHO WE SUPPORT

 Visiting Israel?

-Let us help you arrange a guided tour of the Israel Museum, Jerusalem
+Let us help you arrange a guided tour of Israeli arts and culture organizations.

 Contact the IMAAC office at 416-901-2231 or info@imaac.com to make arrangements.